shrutikapoor08/devjoke/README.md

 * * *

+My biggest fear is that I'll one day run into a peoblem that hasn't been solved on StackOverflow and I'll have to restart my projrct with a different technology.

+* * *

 Me: Why isn't this working? 🤔
 Normal Language: You screwed up over here. 🧐
 Me: Oh Thanks! 👍